Group Curriculum & events

 Aging UnLonely plans to scale this effort in 2020 and 2021 in collaboration with additional community-based partners within the Maine, Greater Chicago, and New York regions.
 A model for achieving national distribution is currently in development to reach and support a significant number of older adults (with an emphasis on serving those with low income) in the coming years.
 This expansion will encompass community-based organizations of various types, from the traditional social service environments to more unconventional settings including libraries, museums, schools and even retail establishments.
 Our goal is for older adults across the country to learn to manage the challenges of aging as they arise, explore aging-related thoughts and feelings through a variety of creative expression and mindfulness based activities, and feel more connected to themselves and to others.
 As the Aging UnLonely program is evidence based and data driven, we will be developing a growing repository of anonymized data that will provide insights into the needs and circumstances that isolated and lonely seniors face as and the efficacy of various strategies to address them.

-For more information about the Aging UnLonely programs, please connect with us using the form below.
+For more information about the Aging UnLonely programs, please connect [email protected].

 Here’s what participants are saying…